inca-viewer/inca/README.md

 Windows - firefox and chrome compatible<br>
 # File explorer, media viewer for disabled

+this Autohotkey script creates web pages of your local media<br><br>
+Like putting 'File Explorer' in your browser<br>
+A commercial looking website from your own media<br><br>

+The program is only 91kB in easy to read scripting language Is lightweight, no installation, does not crash or mess with any settings or files

 If you are bedridden or disabled<br>
-this Autohotkey script creates web pages of your local media<br><br>
-Like putting file explorer into a browser tab<br>
-Creating a commercial looking website from your own media files<br><br>
-no keyboard needed.
-Uses long clicks, middle button & mouse gestures<br>
+No keyboard is needed.
+Uses long clicks, middle button & mouse gestures<br><br>
-No install needed.
-Just run inca.exe<br>
-Browser starts in pictures folder<br>
+Just run Ince.exe - browser will open in pictures folder<br>
 To 'uninstall', just close from taskbar tray and delete the inca folder<br><br>

+# Features:

+Frame accurate video filmstrips in browser - (not just few seconds)<br>
+6 x 6 video thumbsheets. (middle click)<br>
+Instant 10 sec. slo-mo snips, up to 10 per video (long right click) Random shuffle - makes collections look new again Speed, pitch, width, magnify & volume mouse gesture controls<br>

 [![inca](https://raw.githubusercontent.com/inca-viewer/inca/master/screens/video.jpg)](https://www.bitchute.com/video/lANVBGf4JuQ6/ "inca")<br><br>